 Toxic emissions are one of the reasons why siting industrial plants is so controversial.
-Policymakers must balance the negative externalities associated with industrial plants with their potential to create jobs, increase local economic activity, and lead to positive economic spillovers (Greenstone, Hornbeck, and Moretti 2010).
-While negative externalities often generate intense local opposition (e.g., "not in my backyard" or NIMBY movements), there is also frequently intense competition among communities to entice industrial plants to locate within their jurisdictions.
+Policy makers must balance the negative externalities associated with industrial plants with their potential to create jobs, increase local economic activity, and lead to positive economic spillovers (Greenstone, Hornbeck, and Moretti, 2010).
+While negative externalities often generate intense local opposition (e.g. "not in my backyard" or NIMBY movements), there is also frequently intense competition among communities to entice industrial plants to locate within their jurisdictions.
 If siting decisions are to be made efficiently, it is crucial that policymakers have reliable measures of the different costs and benefits.
+The existing evidence on toxic emissions is particularly sparse, despite the fact that toxics are widely believed to cause cancer, birth defects, and damage to the brain and reproductive systems (U.S. Centers for Disease Control and Prevention 2009).

-This paper represents a first step toward understanding the external costs of industrial plants that emit toxic pollutants in terms of both individuals' willingness to pay to avoid these facilities and population health.
-In order to address this question, we have assembled an extraordinarily rich dataset on the location and economic activity of industrial plants in five large US states.
-Our analysis focuses, in particular, on plants that report toxic emissions to the US Environmental Protection Agency's Toxic Release Inventory.
-We link information on these "toxic" plants with administrative data that provides detailed information on the near-universe of housing transactions and birth outcomes in these states.
-All three datasets provide geographic coordinates, so we are able to perform the analysis with an unusually high degree of spatial detail.
+This paper represents a first step towards understanding the external costs of industrial plants that emit toxics in the United States in terms of both individuals' willingness to pay to avoid toxic industrial facilities and population health.
+In order to address this question, we have assembled an extraordinarily rich dataset on the location and economic activity of industrial plants in five large U.S. states.
+Our analysis focuses, in particular, on plants that report toxic emissions to the U.S. Environmental Protection Agency's Toxic Release Inventory.
+We link information on these "toxic" plants with administrative data that provides detailed information on the near-universe of housing